hauG13/Cm_VM_Team7/README.md

 Test files and informations:

 Task0_AUnit:
-  -Only contains Aunit executable built/ported to be used for Task1
+  - Only contains Aunit executable built/ported to be used for Task1

 Task1_Host_VM_Port:
-  -cm executable along with the given Test Suite of 12 precompiled programs.
+  - cm executable along with the given Test Suite of 12 precompiled programs.
-  -runCodePatterns.bat: script to run the precompiled tests against the host port of the Cm VM and validated with Aunit -source code of vm port on host.
+  - runCodePatterns.bat: script to run the precompiled tests against the host port of the Cm VM and validated with Aunit
+  - source code of vm port on host.
 Ported on Windows using gcc and conditional compilation flag -D ConsoleOutputWithPrintf

 Task3_Tests_Files:
   - .hex bsl/hal implementation test files mainly for VM Operand Stack & console output